makersacademy/chitter-challenge/README.md

 The rake command will install the DBMS 'postgresql', install required gems, remove any old chitter databases and then create new ones for the project.

-For email functionality ensure the following environment variables have be set up correctly in the ```./email_server_settings.rb``` file before running ```rake```
+For email functionality ensure the following details email settings hash have been set up correctly in the ```./email_server_settings.rb``` file before running ```rackup```
-- ENV['smtp_server'] - address of your email smtp server e.g. 'smtp.gmail.com'
+- :address => - address of your email smtp server e.g. 'smtp.gmail.com'
-- ENV['smtp_server_port'] - port of your email smtp server e.g. 587
+- :port =>  - port of your email smtp server e.g. 587
-- ENV['email_domain'] - domain of your email address e.g. 'gmail.com'
+- :domain =>  - domain of your email address e.g. 'gmail.com'
-- ENV['email_username'] - username (first part) of your email address e.g. 'myname'
+- :user_name => - username (first part) of your email address e.g. 'myname'
-- ENV['email_password'] - password of your email account e.g. 'securepassword123'
+- :password => - password of your email account e.g. 'securepassword123'

 -------